-Lake Suwa is a picturesque part of Japan situated in the central region of Nagano Prefecture.
-We had a chance to stop by and pay it a visit after visiting the famous Matsumoto Castle which is located nearby.
+Lake Suwa was the inspiration for the lake in the widely-loved 2016 anime Your Name (Kimi no Nawa).
+If you’re lucky enough to witness this natural wonder up close you’ll be whisked away into a fantasy wonderland.
+We had a chance to stop by and pay it a visit a few years back after visiting the famous Matsumoto Castle which is located nearby.

-Lake Suwa is a beautiful part of Japan full of stunning nature and refreshing hot springs.
+Lake Suwa itself is quite picturesque, even if the Gods’ Crossing doesn’t make an appearance this year.
 If you are looking to get out and explore a new and interesting part of the country, then put Lake Suwa near the top of your list of places to visit.